CamilaEA/Project-Natural-Language-Processing-/README.md

 ## Project Description

-Write a description of the goal and/or problem that your application.
-Include descriptions of what text is being analyzed, either if its text files you are using to interpret text an how the user interacts with your project.
+The goal that this program works on solving is the translation of song titles.
+Overall, the program takes user input, which is intented to be song titles, and translates the text into Spanish.
+The text is interpreted through text files such as the words.txt that we have.
+The code works to find the index of one word in the word.txt and looks for it in the translation.txt for the translated word.
+This is done when the user input is received.
+Afterwards, the original song title and translated song title is returned.

 ## NLP Techniques

-Write a description of what natural lanugage technique (NLP) you implemented in your project.
-State which methods in your project are associated with this, and a brief explanation of how those methods word and how they are necessary in the NLP technique.
+The natural language techniques that were implemented into our project were machine translations, user input, and text processing.
+These all work together in the methods such as prompt(); promptSummary(); createWordList(); and checkWords();.
+These methods are necessary for the NLP techniques because they accept user input, and processes the text inputed in order to use machine translations and return a translation in Spanish.